How can I improve label-free quantification of HCP?

 The reasons for this are:

-- Accurate absolute quantification of HCPs is now obtained by the addition of standard proteins.
+- Accurate absolute quantification of HCPs is now obtained by adding standard proteins.
 They are added in known amounts and are digested within the sample.

 - The SWATH® LC-MS is running at robust microflow rates.
 Therefore, there is no longer a problem with time-consuming nanoflow HPLC or carry-over.